jobrouter/typo3-process/Documentation/module.rst

    The name of the process as defined in the Process manager of the JobRouter installation.

-Description (optional)
-   A description for the process link.

 Connection (required)
    Choose a connection which was defined previously in the :doc:`Connections
    <connector:usage>` module.